wangyihuan123/iress_robot/README.md

 ├── Robot_test.cpp
 └── Table_test.cpp
 ```
 Unit test is based on google test framework.
+It doesn't cover all the code and all the scenario due to the time limit.
 To run the unit test:
 ```
-./build/iress_test
+./build/unit_test/iress_test
 ```

 2. integration test